Eigenvalue bounds of the Kirchhoff Laplacian: Proofs

 \paragraph{} Here is the proof of Lemma~2:

-\begin{proof} We use induction with respect to the number $l$ of self-loops at the lowest degree vertex.
-The statement is true for graphs for $l=0$ loops, because there are then maximally $n-1$ neighboring vertices $d_1 \leq n-1$ so that $d_1 - (n-1) \leq 0$.
-The general statement $\lambda_1 \geq 0$ proven above implies that if we have $l$ loops at the lowest degree vertex then $0 \leq \lambda_1 < d_1-(n-1)$.
+\begin{proof} We use induction for fixed $n$ with respect to the number $l$ of self-loops at the lowest degree vertex.
+The statement is true for graphs for $l=0$ loops (multi-graphs), because there are then maximally $n-1$ neighboring vertices $d_1 \leq n-1$ so that $d_1 - (n-1) \leq 0$.
+The general statement $\lambda_1 \geq 0$ proven above implies now that if we have $l$ loops at the lowest degree vertex, then $0 \leq \lambda_1 < d_1-(n-1)$.
 This means $d_1>n-1$ so that there are at least $q=d_1-(n-1)>0$ loops at this vertex.
-Because $d_k-(n-1) \geq d_1-(n-1)$ there are also at least $q$ loops at every other vertex.
+Because $d_k-(n-1) \geq d_1-(n-1)$, there are also at least $q$ loops at every other vertex.
 Removing one loop at every vertex lowers all eigenvalues by $1$ and all $d_k$ by $1$ and $l$ by $1$.
 We get a quiver with $l-1$ loops at the lowest vertex degree vertex, where still $d_1 - (n-1) >\lambda_1$.
-This is satisfied because the induction assumption was $d_1-(n-1) \leq \lambda_1$ for all quivers with $l-1$ or less loops at the lowest degree vertex. \end{proof}
+This is satisfied because the induction assumption was $d_1-(n-1) \leq \lambda_1$ for all quivers with $l-1$ or less loops at the vertex with the lowest degree. \end{proof}